 Academies Spotlight: Lights Academy

-Many high schoolers graduate without a clue about how their talents and passions translate into a career path.
+Many high schoolers graduate without knowing how their talents and passions translate into a career path.
 That's where the Academies come in.
-Learn more about Lights Academy here.

 BY Amy Kopecky